ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 #### Interviews

 We interviewed several Rangers and received their honest and invaluable feedback on how the change to self-organizing teams has affected their productivity as well as their overall opinion of the changes.
 We tried to interview a good cross-section of Rangers, so the roster included leads, experienced Ranger contributors, and new Rangers who have only ever worked under the new system.

+**DougE: Can you describe how to conduct an interview in short form -- what an effective one might be like?**

 #### Surveys